 Artisan jams (and other products) are frequently more expensive, but you don’t need very much of them to get full flavor, and that in itself can mean less sugar.

-The biggest difference between cane and beet sugar is in the brown sugar product and how it is processed.
+Bown sugar is where you will see a difference.
 Brown cane sugar is a combination of sugar and molasses, both of which exist in the sugarcane plant .
 It is produced in one step, as part of the natural refining process (crystallization).

 It is true that 99.95 percent of both beet sugar and cane sugar is sucrose.
 The remaining .05 percent is made up of trace minerals and proteins, which can have an effect.
 Remember that beets are a root, growing below ground and cane is a grass that grows above ground.
 This variation might mean something in the mineral make up of the soil in which they grow.